wiwwo/pg_mapreduce/README.md

 ## What

-Distribute heavy loads on/to replicas in Postgres, asyncronously, using DB Links.
+Distribute heavy loads on/to replicas in Postgresql, asyncronously, using DB Links.

 ## Why